 - discoverable through search engines such as Google, so they can be disseminated and found.

 How do I submit a publication?

-- An accepted version* of your research publication can be uploaded following the prompts in My Publications where it will be allocated a DOI (Digital Object Identifier)
+- You can upload an accepted version* of your research publication following the prompts in My Publications where it will be allocated a DOI (Digital Object Identifier).

-- Library staff will check copyright and licensing policies.
-We will record any restrictions on access and notify you via email.
-We will also add relevant metadata to the record.
+- We'll check copyright and licensing policies, record any restrictions on access and notify you via email.
+We'll also add relevant metadata to the record.

 - If not restricted, the manuscript full text will be loaded and linked in OPAL.